 For the mains we tried; Murg Lazeez:

-Medium sized boneless pieces of chicken leg is serve in a medium thick cashew nut and onion gravy, goes well with thin crispy Sheer Maal.
+Medium-sized boneless pieces of the chicken leg are served in a medium-thick cashew nut and onion gravy, goes well with thin crispy Sheer Maal.

-Boneless tender lamb is slow cook in organic lucknowi spices and mustard oil.
+Boneless tender lamb is slow-cooked in organic lucknowi spices and mustard oil.
 It goes well with Kulcha Lucknowi: double layered soft and crispy bread cooked in tandoor.

 We ended our dinner with Shaahi Tukda:

 The base is of Lucknowi bread pudding garnished with dry fruits.
 The bread was little stiff and over-all was ok.